Sherwin Williams Anew Gray

 Anew Gray LRV

 Anew Gray has an LRV (Light Reflectance Value) of 47.
 While Sherwin William’s categorizes it as a “light” color, I would call it more of a light medium shade.
-It is light enough that you can use it as a whole room paint color for a home, but dark enough that you should make it the only paint color in a home.
+It is light enough that you can use it as a whole room paint color for a home, but dark enough that you shouldn’t make it the only paint color in a home.

 For example, Anew Gray’s close cousin, Agreeable Gray, is a great choice for a color that can go in any and all rooms of a home.
 It can also be the only shade you use, because it is light and very versatile.
 In contrast, Anew Gray has enough depth to it that it can make a dimly lit room feel too dark and maybe even smaller.